According to Hoyle...

 Embarrassments, Fixes & Improvements

-of this was simply oversight; others were known, but there had not been sufficient agreement for resolution.
-Bjarne
+known, but there had not been sufficient agreement by the Standards Commitee

 vector<vector<int>> x; // Finally, legal!